Please ensure Javascript is enabled for purposes of website accessibility

 UCC-1 Financing Statement

-This is the most common type of UCC filing, which establishes a secured party’s interest in the collateral offered by a debtor.
+This is the most common type of UCC filing, establishing a secured party’s interest in the collateral a debtor offers.
 It’s used to publicly announce the creditor’s right to potential claims on the debtor’s assets in case of default.
-A UCC-1 can cover a wide range of collateral types, from tangible assets like machinery and inventory to intangible assets like accounts receivable and intellectual property.
+A UCC-1 can cover various collateral types, from tangible assets like machinery, real estate, and inventory to intangible assets like accounts receivable, bank deposits, and intellectual property.

 UCC-3 Financing Statement Amendment